by Cheryl Moreo

 Enjoy this blog post on Weaverly by Alice Schlein.
 Alice is a weaving teacher and author.

 Since I have been on the Keto Zone diet, subscribers have asked what vegetables are Keto-friendly.
 I found this post on 10 Keto-Friendly Vegetables by Health.com.
 I mostly eat romaine and iceberg lettuce, avocados, broccoli, Brussels sprouts, cabbage, cauliflower, cucumbers, green beans, mushrooms, peppers, spinach, and tomatoes.
 I haven’t acquired a taste for arugula or kale.
 Here is a nice image of the best Keto-friendly vegetables.
 You can click on the images for a full explanation of these vegetables.
-[Remember: I am not a medical practitioner, and I am only sharing what I am using.
+[Remember: I am not a medical practitioner, and I only share what I use.
 However, a medical professional is closely monitoring the Keto Zone Diet that I am on.]

 The following image is of vegetables that grow below ground, are higher in carbs and sugar, and are not Keto-friendly.

 Rather than cut and paste recipes here this week, I thought I would send you a link that has